 Surface Engineering for Chemical Activity

-A catalyst must be designed to have high activity and selectivity.
-The chemical process being catalyzed should have high productivity within a specified reactor volume with high reaction rates for the desired reactions and low rates for undesired reaction pathways.
-This article reviews the most general catalyst preparation procedures: impregnation, ion exchange, and precipitation.
-It explains the various categorizations of carrier materials: active carriers such as alumina, silica-alumina, zeolites, titanium oxide, and carbon in powder or particulate form; inert carriers such as silica, in powder or particulate form; and structural supports such as the monoliths upon which catalyzed carders are deposited.
-The article also describes catalyst powder processing techniques for tableting, beading, extrusion, spray drying and honeycombing.
+The chemical process being catalyzed should have a high productivity within a specified reactor volume with high reaction rates for the desired reactions and low rates for undesired reaction pathways.
+This article reviews the general catalyst preparation procedures, namely, impregnation, ion exchange, and precipitation.
+Catalyst carriers are usually high-surface-area inorganic materials with complex pore structures, into which catalytic materials such as palladium, platinum, cobalt, chromium oxide, and vanadium pentoxide are deposited using these procedures.
+The article also provides information on catalyst powder processing.

 Michel Deeba, Jennifer S. Feeley, Surface Engineering for Chemical Activity, Surface Engineering, Vol 5, ASM Handbook, Edited By C.M.
 Cotell, J.A.
 Sprague, F.A.
 Smidt, Jr., ASM International, 1994, p 883–886, https://doi.org/10.31399/asm.hb.v05.a0001317